 Test and trace support payment

-In some circumstances, if you are required by law to self-isolate, from Monday 28 September 2020 you may be supported by a payment of £500, payable through Sandwell Council.
+In some circumstances, if you are required by law to self-isolate, you may be supported by a payment of £500, payable through Sandwell Council.

 Who can get the Test & Trace Support Payment?

-To get the Test & Trace Support Payment, you must be:
+To get the Test & Trace Support Payment, you must:

-- (Please note that you must complete the NHS registration process or your details will not appear on the NHS system and we will be unable to award your payment)
+- have been asked to self-isolate by NHS Test & Trace either because you’ve tested positive for coronavirus or have recently been in close contact with someone who has tested positive, and who are not fully vaccinated.
+(Please note that you must complete the NHS registration process or your details will not appear on the NHS system and we will be unable to award your payment)

-- unable to work from home and will lose income as a result
+- be unable to work from home and will lose income as a result of self isolating

 Please note that if you are not receiving any of the above benefits you may still be eligible for a discretionary Test and Trace Support payment from Sandwell Council if you are on a low income and are experiencing financial hardship as a result of being asked to self-isolate.